-The Chief Legal Officer commenced acting as Company Secretary in December 2021 and oversees common law claims management, provides legal advice and strategy, and ensures effective management of legal and contractual risks.
+The Chief Legal Officer acts as Company Secretary and oversees common law claims management, provides legal advice and strategy, and ensures effective management of legal and contractual risks.

-Chief New Claims Office
+Chief New Claims Officer

 The Chief New Claims Officer is responsible for the strategic leadership of the registrations and claims determination functions to ensure the effective operation and performance of workers compensation liability decisions.